rsdoiel/rsdoiel.github.io/blog/2020/05/01/Combining-Oberon-and-C.md

 2. Create a Oberon test module that uses your module
 3. Compile your test module with OBNC
 4. Copy the generated module `.c` file to the same directory as your Oberon module source
-5. Fill in the skeleton `.c` and re-compile and test
+5. Edit the skeleton `.c`,  re-compile and test

 Five steps may sound complicated but in practice is straight forward.